-There’s a direct link found between dietary fat and hormone levels in the body.
-As athletes, we compromise our body’s ability to adequately produce hormones at the correct level daily, which makes it even more critical for us to replenish our bodies with the correct nutrients.
+There’s an association between dietary fat and hormone levels in the body.
+Heavy training can compromise body’s ability to adequately produce hormones at the correct level daily, which makes it even more critical for us to replenish our bodies with the correct nutrients.

 Fat-Free Foods Affect Our Bodies’ Hormones

 When body fat is too low, the female body is unable to produce enough estrogen.
-Without adequate estrogen levels women will stop menstruating monthly, as well as put themselves at risk for osteoporosis and overall low bone density.
+Without adequate estrogen levels women will stop menstruating monthly, as well as put themselves at risk for low bone mineral density and weak bones

 As athletes, we rely on our bones to support a healthy racing body.
 Poor bone health manifests in runners and athletes as stress fractures and broken bones, and typically is the result of high cortisol and low estrogen in the body.

 Research shows that diets with adequate levels of fat increase the amount of estrogens in the blood.
-In fact, when women adapt a low-fat diet, their estrogen levels noticeably drop in a very short timeHerber D. et al. (1991).
-Reduction of serum estradiol in postmenopausal women given free access to low-fat high-carbohydrate diet.
-Department of Medicine, University of California, School of Medicine, Los Angeles 90024-1742..
+In fact, when women adapt a low-fat diet, their estrogen levels noticeably drop in a very short time.2

 It’s important to make sure you’re eating enough calories each day to support your exercise.
 Aim to get your calories from whole food sources, with 20% to 30% coming from fats.
 Focus on good fats including monounsaturated fats and polyunsaturated fat that includes Omega-3 ALA fatty acids.
 And these can be beneficial to have in the diet because, among other things, dietary fat helps with the absorption of fat soluble vitamins, vitamin A,D, E and K.3